WA Hernia · Dr Stephen Watson

 Private health insurance with hospital cover (typically bronze tier or above) usually covers hernia surgery at the private hospitals Dr Watson operates at.
 If you are self-funded, an itemised estimate is provided at consultation.
 Public hospital pathways are also available but generally involve longer waits.
 WorkCover and DVA patients are covered through those schemes.

-Which hospitals does Dr Watson operate at?
+Which hospital does Dr Watson operate at?

 Is keyhole (laparoscopic) hernia repair right for me?